Jim mentioned the teensy earlier. This led to a couple of interesting links

 signal

-Post by Dana Whitlow
+Post by Dana Whitlowin

 my high-line-noise area (Kerrville, TX).